A common belief among young people pursuing their dreams is:

 But trusting the process without questioning it can be dangerous.

 Imagine studying at a university for 4 years to become a so-called “professional”.
-Imagine sacrificing everything you love doing to gain financial freedom.
-Imagine undergoing chronic stress and unnecessary pressure for the sake of recognition and money.
+Or sacrificing everything you love doing to gain financial freedom.
+Or undergoing chronic stress and unnecessary pressure for the sake of recognition and money.

 Yes — because that’s what others did.